Call for initial Stakeholder Input ”for the development of the BEREC guidelines on the Criteria for a Consistent Application of Article 61 (3)

 Stakeholders will have an opportunity (on a later stage) to provide further submissions to BEREC when Draft Guidelines are consulted and BEREC will respond to that input in a separate document.
 BEREC shall publish guidelines to foster a consistent application of Art.
 61 (3) EECC by the end of 2020.

-This call for inputs is intended to inform BEREC on the views of stakeholders related to development of the BEREC guidelines on the Criteria for a Consistent Application of Article 61 (3)
+This call for inputs was intended to inform BEREC on the views of stakeholders related to development of the BEREC guidelines on the Criteria for a Consistent Application of Article 61 (3)

 Please provide your input to Guidelines_61.email@example.com by 15 July 2019 17:00 CET.
 Contributions should preferably be submitted in English language.